PostHog/posthog.com/contents/blog/posthog-alternatives.md

 ## Why people choose PostHog

 Assembly AI [switched from Mixpanel to PostHog](https://posthog.com/customers/assemblyai) because Mixpanel's pricing caused them to throttle events.
-Using PostHog also meant they could combine analytics and A/B testing within a single plaform:
+Using PostHog also meant they could combine analytics and A/B testing within a single platform.

-> "At the time I was doing A/B experimentation on a different platform, then analyzing the results in Mixpanel.
-When Mixpanel’s pricing ramped up we looked at other platforms, including things like Segment — but PostHog, which can do both experiments and analytics in one, was clearly the winner."

 <BorderWrapper>
     <Quote